yieldblox/oracle-aggregator/README.md

 * admin `Address` - The admin has the ability to add additional assets to the oracle aggregator.
 This should be done cautiosly, as they can never be removed or edited.
 * base `Asset` - The base asset the oracle aggregator will report prices in
 * decimals `u32` - The decimals the oracle aggregator will report prices in
-* max_age `u64` - The maximum age (in seconds) of a fetched price the oracle aggregator will return from the current ledger timestamp
+* max_age `u64` - The maximum age (in seconds) of a fetched price the oracle aggregator will return from the current ledger timestamp.
+This must be between 360s (6m) and 3600s (60m).

-Each asset that is not supported by the default oracle can be added with the following config:
+Each supported asset is defined via an AssetConfig:

 **Asset Config**
 * asset `Asset` - The asset to be used when fetching the price